caraml-dev/turing/docs/README.md

 * You need to ensemble the resulting response based on the experiment configuration.

 * You want request-response pairs to be logged.

-* You require out of the box monitoring of response times, errors and other router standard metrics.